 Keep going until all the phonograms have been swatted.
 Repeat any phonograms that your child had trouble with.

 There is no limit to the fun that you can have with your swatter.
-Here are a few more ideas:
+Here are three more ideas:

 Can you think of more fun ways to use your swatter?
 Leave a comment!